ohshitgorillas/EntropPy/README.md

 Once you're satisfied with the generated corrections, copy the files to your Espanso configuration directory and restart Espanso.

 ### Basic Generation
-Generate transpositions, deletions, and duplications for the top 1,000 most common English words and output to a local folder:
+Generate transpositions, omissions, and duplications for the top 1,000 most common English words and output to a local folder:

 ```bash
 python -m autocorr_generator --top-n 1000 --output corrections
 ```

-### generating directly to Espanso
+### Generating Directly to Espanso
 You can output directly to your Espanso `match` directory.

 **Linux/macOS:**